ballerina-platform/module-ballerinax-redis/component/src/main/ballerina/redis/Module.md

-## Package Overview
+## Module Overview

-This package provides the functionality required to access and manipulate key-value data stored in a Redis database.
+This module provides the functionality required to access and manipulate key-value data stored in a Redis database.
 Currently the provided functionality is limited to usage Redis as a database/cache.
-Broker functionality of Redis is not yet exposed through this package.
+Broker functionality of Redis is not yet exposed through this module.

 ### Endpoint